Battle of Perire: Prelude

 The Libyans first captured an oasis to the west of Egypt; modern researchers have speculated that this oasis may have been the Bahariya or Siwa Oasis.
 From there, the Libyan force advanced to Farafra.
-This was a strategically central location in the region, as holding of Farafra allowed the Libyans to control the routes between the local oases, send messages to Nubia, and to strike at several part of Egypt.
+This was a strategically central location in the region, as holding Farafra allowed the Libyans to control the routes between the local oases, send messages to Nubia, and to strike at several parts of Egypt.
 According to Egyptologist Colleen Darnell, this showcases that Meryey was pursuing a grand strategy: As Farafra allowed them access to at least three invasion routes, the Libyans could surprise the Egyptians despite the latter's knowledge of their military preparations.
 In addition, Meryey possibly contacted Libo-Nubians south of Farafra and enlisted them in his plan.
-The latter is indicated by the Amada Stela, which records Nubian raids in Upper Egypt two days before the Battle of Perire.
-Darnell speculated that the contemporaryness of the raids and battle hint at a wider alliance in which Meryey's Libyans and the Libo-Nubians cooperated to divide Egypt between them, with Meryey claiming the Nile Delta and the Libo-Nubians conquering the rich, Egyptian-held regions of Nubia.
+The latter is indicated by the Amada Stele, which records Nubian raids in Upper Egypt two days before the Battle of Perire.
+Darnell speculated that the contemporariness of the raids and battle hint at a wider alliance in which Meryey's Libyans and the Libo-Nubians cooperated to divide Egypt between them, with Meryey claiming the Nile Delta and the Libo-Nubians conquering the rich, Egyptian-held regions of Nubia.

 After making their preparations, Meryey's Libyans moved from Farafra to Perire, most likely a city in the Nile Delta region.
 As a result of the scarcity of resources in the desert, the Libyans possibly split into a number of columns instead of operating as a single army.
-The Karnak Inscription poetically suggests that Meryey's main contingent advanced from Farafra to Bahariya, then into the Faiyum, before entering the delta around Memphis.
+The Great Karnak Inscription poetically suggests that Meryey's main contingent advanced from Farafra to Bahariya, then into the Faiyum, before entering the delta around Memphis.
 Another Libyan column possibly crossed the Nile in Middle Egypt and then marched into the eastern delta, as the Karnak Inscription states that the Libyan vanguard camped at Perbarset in the east.
 Such an operation would have disrupted the Egyptian communications and supply routes, cutting off Memphis, Thebes, and Pi-Ramesses from each other.
 Finally, the inscription hints at another column marching along the Mediterranean coast, as several Egyptian fortresses are mentioned as being destroyed.
 Such bastions were mainly concentrated along the coast.
 The Libyan column were accompanied by their families and possessions, further strengthening the assumption that they intended to settle in conquered territories instead of just plundering them.